 - Gas is at the same time becoming more expensive in Europe, following Japan and Germany's post-Fukushima switch from nuclear to gas.
 Gas stations are therefore being mothballed because they have become unprofitable.

-- And new investment in power generation was probably deterred following Labour's price freeze announcement, and maybe also by the reference to the CMA.
+- New investment in power generation was probably deterred following Labour's price freeze announcement, and maybe also by the reference to the CMA.

 The alarm was first raised by Ofgem in its 2010 Project Discovery report which concluded that: